 Temporal logics, which were primarily developed by the formal methods community for specifying and verifying correctness of software and hardware systems, have been recently employed to express complex behaviors of control systems.
 Its expressive power offers extensions to properties that can be expressed than safety and stability, typically studied in the control and hybrid systems domains.
 In particular, [1] shows that the traffic rule enforced in the 2007 DARPA Urban Challenge can be precisely described using these logics.
-Furthermore, the recent development of language equivalence and simulation notions allows abstraction of continuous systems to a purely discrete model [2], [3], [4].
+Furthermore, the recent development of language equivalence and simulation notions allows abstraction of continuous systems to a purely discrete model [2]-[6].
 This subsequently provides a framework for integrating methodologies from the formal methods and the control-theoretic communities and enables formal specification, design and verification of control systems with complex behaviors.

-Controller synthesis from temporal logic specifications has been considered in [5], [6], [7], [8], assuming static environments.
-Synthesis of reactive controllers that takes into account all the possible behaviors of dynamic environments can be found in [9], [10].
-In this case, the environment is treated as an adversary and the synthesis problem can be viewed as a two-player game between the system and the environment: the environment attempts to falsify the specification while the system attempts to satisfy it [11].
+Controller synthesis from temporal logic specifications has been considered in [7]-[10], assuming static environments.
+Synthesis of reactive controllers that takes into account all the possible behaviors of dynamic environments can be found in [11], [12].
+In this case, the environment is treated as an adversary and the synthesis problem can be viewed as a two-player game between the system and the environment: the environment attempts to falsify the specification while the system attempts to satisfy it [13].
 In these works, the system is assumed to be deterministic, i.e., an available control action in each state enables exactly one transition.
-Controller synthesis for probabilistic systems such as Markov decision processes (MDP) has been considered in [12], [13].
-However, these works assume that at any time instance, the state of the system, including the environment, as well as their models are fully known.
-This may not be a valid assumption in many applications.
-For example, in the pedestrian crossing problem previously described, the behavior of the pedestrians depend on their destination, which is typically not known to the system.
+Controller synthesis for probabilistic systems such as Markov decision processes (MDP) has been considered in [14], [15].
+However, these works assume that at any time instance, the state of the system, including the environment, as well as their (probabilistic) models are fully known.
+This may not be a valid assumption in many applications, especially those in which the discrete internal state of the environment is not directly measurable [16].
+For example, in the pedestrian crossing problem previously described, the behavior of the pedestrians depends on their destination, which is typically not known to the system.
 Having to account for all the possible behaviors of the pedestrians with respect to all their possible destinations may lead to conservative results and in many cases, unrealizable specifications.